viamrobotics/docs/docs/registry/upload/_index.md

 ---
-title: "Upload your own modules to the Viam registry"
+title: "Upload your own Modules to the Viam Registry"
 linkTitle: "Upload"
 weight: 20
 type: "docs"